-We have already introduced various modelling styles and together with problem applications, these serve to define three main classes.
-These classes can be further subdivided into those which have mainly theoretical import and are not focused on empirical applications or policy-making in contrast to those that are, with the later subclass being considerably more pragmatic in structure than their theoretical equivalents.
+We have already introduced various modeling styles and, together with problem applications, these serve to define three main classes.
+These classes can be further subdivided into those which mainly have theoretical import and are not focused on empirical applications or policymaking in contrast to those that are, with the later subclass being considerably more pragmatic in structure than their theoretical equivalents.

-Land Use-Transportation (LUT) Models
+Land-UseTransportation Models

 This first class is built around the aggregate static models of economic and spatial interaction.
-Their theoretical pedigree is rooted largely in regional economics, location theory and the new urban economics which represent the spatial equivalents of classical macro and micro economics, and perhaps in social physics insofar as this can be said to embody social theory.
-The most coherent recent statement in this vein is based on applications of trade theory to the urban economy as reflected in the work of Fujita, Krugman and Venables (1999) but there is a long heritage of empirical models in the Lowry (1964) tradition which continue to be built (Wegener, 2005).
-These models now incorporate the four stage transportation modelling process of trip generation, distribution, modal split and assignment explicitly and they are consistent with discrete choice methods based on utility maximizing specifically in their simulation of trip-making (Ben Akiva and Lerman, 1985).
+Their theoretical pedigree is rooted largely in regional economics, location theory, and the new urban economics which represent the spatial equivalents of classical macro- and microeconomics, and perhaps in social physics insofar as this can be said to embody social theory.
+The most coherent recent statement in this vein is based on applications of trade theory to the urban economy as reflected in the work of Fujita, Krugman, and Venables in 1999 but there is a long heritage of empirical models in the Lowry tradition of 1964 which continues to be built.
+These models now incorporate the four-stage transportation modeling process of trip generation, distribution, modal split, and assignment explicitly and they are consistent with discrete choice methods based on utility maximizing specifically in their simulation of trip making.

-These models have been slowly adapted to simulate dynamic change although they still tend to generate the entire activity pattern of the city.
+These models have slowly been adapted to simulate dynamic change although they still tend to generate the entire activity pattern of the city.
 They remain parsimonious in that the assumption is that all the outcomes from the model can be obtained in terms of their goodness of fit.
-They have also become more disaggregate and there are now links to physical land use although they still remain at the level of activity allocation despite their nomenclature as land use-transport models.
+They have also become more disaggregate and now there are links to physical land use although they still remain at the level of activity allocation despite their nomenclature as LUTs.
 In short, this class of models is the most operational in that newer styles tend to be less comprehensive in their treatment of urban activities and transportation.
-Probably the most highly developed of these models currently is the UrbanSim model (Waddell, 2002) although the MEPLAN, TRANUS and IRPUD models best seen in the EU PROPOLIS (2004) project also represent the state of the art.
+Probably the most highly developed of these models currently is the UrbanSim model, although the MEPLAN, TRANUS, and IRPUD models best seen in the EU PROPOLIS (2004) project also represent the state of the art.